 - 2.2.1 Model natural, existing, and proposed conditions for bridges and bridgesized culverts that are to be constructed, replaced, widened, or extended over stream crossings using the 1-D model HECRAS.
 Include backwater effects from any downstream controls.
 Refer to the HEC-RAS Reference Manual v4.1 or latest edition for guidance on setting up cross sections and other inputs within the model(s).
 In addition to the four cross sections described within the Manual, include additional cross sections, a minimum 500 feet upstream and downstream, as necessary to achieve a downstream limit where a change in starting elevation will not affect the computed high-water depth at the bridge and the upstream limit extends to the limit of backwater from the bridge caused by the bridge.
 The hydraulic model can be executed starting at normal depth then subsequent runs can be started three feet below and above normal depth to see if the model converges before the location of the proposed bridge.
-See Attachment B/Hydrology for additional instructions on pier/pile placement and other setbacks. - 2.2.2 Submit the preliminary model setup and results to the SCDOT before finalizing the model and performing scour calculations.
+See Attachment B/Hydrology for additional instructions on pier/pile placement and other When new cross sections need to be established, provide smooth channel bank slopes of 3:1 or flatter. - 2.2.2 Submit the preliminary model setup and results to the SCDOT before finalizing the model and performing scour calculations.
 Summarize the inputs and results, to include backwater, freeboard, and FEMA requirements. - 2.2.3 The Contractor shall perform the scour analysis for the 100-yr and 500-yr storms in accordance with the Department's Requirements, USGS, and the latest FHWA's HEC-18 and HEC-20 editions.
 Plot the 100-yr and 500-yr total scour lines and the triple profile on the bridge plan and profile sheet.